Latin Responses Webinar

 For serving the traditional Roman Mass

-liturgical Latin and its pronunciation basics,
+Liturgical Latin (more romano) and its pronunciation basics,

-the significance of the servers' prayers,
+Significance of the acolyte's prayers,

-During the past 25 years, Mr. Tofari has developed a unique and well-rounded course for teaching the server's Latin responses, not only consisting of innovative training techniques, but also background information about the server's responses.
+During the past 25 years, Mr. Tofari has developed a unique and well-rounded course for teaching the altar server's Latin responses, not only consisting of innovative training techniques, but also background information about the server's responses.

-In this way, the server learns not only how and when to say the responses, but why, thereby appreciating the profound significance of these prayers used in the highest act of Catholic worship, the Mass.
+In this way, the student learns not only how and when to say the responses, but why, thereby appreciating the profound significance of these prayers used in the highest act of Catholic worship, the Mass.